 From a practical standpoint though, milestone birthdays, from the ages of 30 upwards, only come along once every 10 years.
 Perhaps that’s why we refer these as “big” birthdays, as in, “Sooooo, when do you hit the big 3-0?”

-But there are no fewer than seven great reasons to commemorate milestone birthdays above all others, including:
+But there are at least seven great reasons to commemorate milestone birthdays above all others, including:

 - They represent a new beginning and time for reflection

 - We remember our own milestone birthdays above others

 - They show we care and set a positive example for our kids